Mar 05, 2026

 Collection of personal data

-We process your personal data which you have provided when using our website, such as name, email address, as well as any additional information you have included in the message.
+We process your personal data, which you have provided when using our website, such as name, email address, and any additional information you have included in the message.

 Data retention

 We will retain personal data collected via our website as long as it is necessary for communication with you, but not longer than 5 years.
-The retention period for data which are collected via the use of cookies is determined in our Cookies Policy.
+The retention period for data that is collected via the use of cookies is determined in our Cookies Policy.

 Purposes of the data processing